omni/eth-to-bnc-bridge/README.md

 1. Preparation
     * (1.1) Download `tbnbcli` from https://github.com/binance-chain/node-binary/tree/master/cli.
-    * (1.2) Create several BNB accounts from console:
+    * (1.2) Create a new account through the [web-interface](https://testnet.binance.org/en/create).
+Copy the private key and mnemonic phrase.
+The private key will be used to import it in an Ethereum Wallet.
+The mnemonic phrase is to recover the BNB with `tbnbcli`.
+    * (1.3) Recover the account in the console with the mnemonic.
       ```
-      ./tbnbcli keys add test_account1
+      ./tbnbcli keys add test_account1 --recover
+      ```
+    * (1.4) Create few BNB accounts from the console.
+They will be donors to provide enough funds to issue a BEP2 tokens (500 BNB required).
+      ```
       ./tbnbcli keys add test_account2
       ./tbnbcli keys add test_account3
       ```
-    * (1.3) Register on the Binance site and fund the accounts from the [testnet faucet](https://www.binance.com/en/dex/testnet/address).
+    * (1.5) Register on the Binance site and fund the accounts from the [testnet faucet](https://www.binance.com/en/dex/testnet/address).
-    * (1.4) Re-arrange funds on the accounts as so the first account will have 550 BNB and others 10-20 BNBs to make transactions.
+    * (1.6) Re-arrange funds on the accounts as so the first account will have 550 BNB and others 10-20 BNBs to make transactions.
       ```
       ./tbnbcli send --from test_account2 --to <address of the first account> --amount 18500000000:BNB --chain-id=Binance-Chain-Nile --node=data-seed-pre-2-s1.binance.org:80 --memo "Test transfer"
       ./tbnbcli send --from test_account3 --to <address of the first account> --amount 18500000000:BNB --chain-id=Binance-Chain-Nile --node=data-seed-pre-2-s1.binance.org:80 --memo "Test transfer"
       ```
-    * (1.5) Issue the BEP2 token from the first account
+    * (1.7) Issue the BEP2 token from the first account
       ```
       ./tbnbcli token issue --token-name "ERC20toBEP2Bridge" --total-supply 3141500000000000 --symbol ETB0819 --from test1 --chain-id=Binance-Chain-Nile --node=data-seed-pre-2-s1.binance.org:80 --trust-node
       ```
-    * (1.6) Get the BEP2 token ID in `denom` field.
+    * (1.8) Get the BEP2 token ID in `denom` field.
       ```
       ./tbnbcli account tbnb1ack8qtpd5mm5wrjw0ajg8zpdnplw4qzeg5uuza --chain-id=Binance-Chain-Nile --node=data-seed-pre-2-s1.binance.org:80 --trust-node
       ```
-    * (1.7) Clone the repo and initialize git submodules:
+    * (1.9) Clone the repo and initialize git submodules:
       ```
       git clone --recurse-submodules https://github.com/k1rill-fedoseev/eth-to-bnc-bridge.git
       ```
-    * (1.8) Build TSS to be used in the bridge oracles:
+    * (1.10) Build TSS to be used in the bridge oracles:
       ```
       docker build -t tss -f ./src/tss/Dockerfile-local ./src/tss
       ```